 Identifying questions, trying out answers.
 After they review the fact sheets, we give each person a worksheet with a list of difficult questions (e.g., "By giving women this product to use, are you discouraging them from using condoms?").
-After writing down their answers on the worksheets, they read their answers aloud, while the others in the group provide feedback.
+After writing down their answers on the worksheets, each person reads their answer aloud, while the others in the group provide feedback.
 The group discusses what was answered well, what may be incorrect, and what information should be included if the same question is asked in the future.